oob-dock/oob-documentation/eng/integration-connector/recommendations/payment-scenarios/readme.md

 ## Scenarios by Type of Payment Attempt

 The Pix Arrangement allows retry attempts for specific types of payments, such as automatic Pix.
 When making a Pix through Open Finance, the integration must properly handle the following payment attempts:

 - **Original Request:** The first attempt to execute the payment, applicable to all payments.
-- **Extra-Day Retry:** A new attempt made on a day different from the original attempt.
-Only supported for specific payments (e.g., automatic Pix).
+- **Extra-Day Retry:**  Only supported for specific payments (e.g., automatic Pix).
+It is a new attempt made on a day different from the original attempt.

 **⚠️ Important:** Intra-day retry (performed on the same day), when applicable, must be identified and handled by the financial institution's back-end system.